 Mulch is ubiquitous these days.
 It seems that every commercial property and practically every professional maintained residential property are landscaped with layers and layers of neatly packed color treated mulch.
 Mulch can be found in mounds underneath manicured trees and perfectly spread across the garden borders that line the never-ending chemically sprayed, perfectly green, weed-free lawns.

 These mulch laden patches anything but environmentally friendly and are – simply lawns and gardens on steroids.
 Surprisingly, mulch is a prime accessory to this on-going environmental crime.
 The smell of mulch has now become a smell signifying the arrival of spring.

-But, what is mulch really?
-Candidly, its ust another surplus by-product that’s been woven into our modern day basic neecessities by some clever marketers.
-Its the cigarettes of gardeming.
+But, how friendly or unfriendly is mulch?
+Candidly, it is just another by-product, that at one time was in surplus and has been woven into our modern day basic necessities.
+Some say mulch is the garden equivalent cigarettes of gardening.
 You need it to be cool!

 If you’re looking to take another step in greening your life and reducing your carbon footprint – hold the mulch please!
 But read on to these other points of view….